-Why PCI advice from a QSA is increasingly vital
+Why PCI DSS advice from a QSA is increasingly vital

 Achieving PCI compliance standards isn't a 'set and forget' activity like getting a health check.
 Just because you were healthy in November doesn't mean you're healthy in February.